teradaangelina879/qortal/Q-Apps.md

 ## Example Requests

-Here is some example requests for each of the above:
+Here are some example requests for each of the above:

 ### Get address of logged in account
 _Will likely require user approval_